Skip to main content

 coredns-657694c6f4-wmnnc 1/1 Running 0 14h

-~$kubectl logs deploy/dns-autoscaler -n other
+~$kubectl logs deployment/cluster-proportional-autoscaler -n kube-system

 {"includeUnschedulableNodes":true,"max":6,"min":2,"nodesPerReplica":2,"preventSinglePointFailure":true}